tkhieu/cardflight-android/README.md

 CardFlight's Andriod SDK Library
 =================

-*CardFlight is currently in private beta.
-If you would like to get ahold of our private beta, Request Access at [https://getcardflight.com](https://getcardflight.com/) or email [devs@getcardflight.com](mailto: devs@getcardflight.com).*

 Introduction
 ------------

-The CardFlight's Andriod SDK is used to process card present and card not-present transactions in your Andriod application.
+The CardFlight iOS SDK is used to process card present and card not-present transactions in your Android application.

-CardFlight's SDK's is based around keeping it as simple as possible, however keeping the highest level of [security](https://developers.getcardflight.com/help/security) at the forefront of all that we do.
-Taking out the pain of PCI-compliance when building your app.
+CardFlight's SDK is based around keeping it as simple as possible while keeping the highest level of [security](https://developers.getcardflight.com/help/security) at the forefront of all that we do.
+Take out the pain of PCI-compliance when building your app.

-Authenticationis done thorugh your API Keys and processing is done through the Account Tokens.
-All connections to CardFlight's API id done thorugh HTTPS over HSTS.
+Authentication is done through your API Keys and processing is done through the Account Tokens.
+All connections to CardFlight's API are done through HTTPS over HSTS.

-[JSON](http://www.json.org) is used where possible upon returning responses from the API, including errors.

-*CardFlight is currently in private beta.
-If you would like to get a hold of our private beta, register here at [https://getcardflight.com](https://getcardflight.com/request_access) or email at [devs@getcardflight.com](mailto: devs@getcardflight.com).
-In the meantime, please watch this repo as well will be pushing our first version very soon.*

 Setup